Show up, lean in, and be intentionally kind.

 - How have you experienced or expressed the “buoyant, joyous … crowded kindnesses” of God?

 “Kindness matters in every step of our faith.”
 (Julie Pfeifer)

 STARTING A KINDNESS JOURNAL – WHAT TO WRITE ABOUT

-- A kind thought – consider starting a journal page for Kind Thoughts About Others then as the Spirit prompts, write them in a note, send them in a text, or type them in an email as a act of intentional kindness
+- a kind thought (Consider starting a journal page for Kind Thoughts About Others; then as the Spirit prompts, write them in a note, send them in a text, or type them in an email as an act of intentional kindness.)

 - Explore the differences between random and intentional acts of kindness